The Cinema Cafe

 (From left) Patrick McGoohan, Rock Hudson

-Ice Station Zebra was reportedly Howard Hughes’ favourite motion picture: the mogul had it shown repeatedly at the Las Vegas TV station he owned, so the film must have something to offer.
+Ice Station Zebra was reportedly Howard Hughes’ favourite motion picture: the mogul had it shown repeatedly at the Las Vegas TV station he owned so the film must have something to offer.
 There is a capable cast: Rock Hudson, Ernest Borgnine and especially the charismatic Patrick McGoohan (in-between television’s The Prisoner episodes) playing a temperamental British intelligent agent as only he can but none of the actors are given much to work with.
 Beyond travelling to the titular location, they have nowhere to go.
 The screenplay is adapted from an Alistair MacLean novel so the objective should be to build on the intrigue leading to a conflict worthy of the suspense it generates to get there.
-The most excruciatingly suspenseful, as well as being a MacLean signature sequence, in the book, namely Carpenter (changed to Jones for the film) and four of the submarine’s crew walking through a blizzard to the base, was completely jettisoned for the movie version.
+The most excruciatingly suspenseful sequence, as well as being a MacLean signature scenario from the book, namely Carpenter (changed to Jones for the film) and four of the submarine’s crew walking through a blizzard to the base, was completely jettisoned for the movie version.
 In addition, the filmmakers have, unfortunately, not delivered on the payoff.
 At the conclusion, what we’re left with is exposition too dramatically deflated and muddled for any narrative surprise to take effect. ***Spoiler Alert*** Everyone walks away, more or less, which doesn't allow the participants to capitalise on their identities or substantiate much meaningful concern.
 In addition, not enough attention is paid to the reality of the environment.
 The final stage bound setting looks as cold as a Savannah sauna and less real than what one might expect at a second-rate theme park.
 Santa Claus replete with cardboard reindeer might as well be set up nearby.
 This is unfortunate as the mystery is fairly well established by director John Sturges, there is a politically admirable, albeit dull, final reconciliation, a rousing score from Michel Legrand and some enlivened events and cinematography by Daniel L. Fapp and second unit cameraman John M. Stephens in and around the en route submarine.
-TCM will journey to Ice Station Zebra (updated) Monday, April 22 (2024) at 10:45 am PDT
+TCM will journey to Ice Station Zebra (updated) Monday, November 18 (2024) at 10 am PST.

 An American cinematic treasure, Double Indemnity stands at the top of noir's hierarchy and is described as such in Opening Up a Treasure: Double Indemnity.
 One can cash in their noir policy Thursday, January 27 at 7:15 pm PST.